stanmaz/BBOalert/README.md

 ### Advanced features

-#### Seat dependent openings
+#### Seat-dependent openings

-An empty "context" field means seat independent opening.
-By using -- codes you can define seat dependent opening.
+An empty "context" field means seat-independent opening.
+By using -- codes you can define seat-dependent opening.
 Placed after seat independent opening code, it will override it for the specified seat.
 Example

     ,1S,12-21p 5+!S,    This is the normal opening for all seats
     ----,1S,8-21 5+!S,    except after two passes.
 It can be weaker